jpaulm/fbp-etl/Step08/README.md

 ![Starting to componentize](https://github.com/jpaulm/fbp-etl/blob/master/Step08/docs/Step08.png "Starting to componentize ReadJDBC")

 Note that the password is coming in from a file, while the other two parameters are in IIPs - as far as the network is concerned.
-Of course `ReadJDBC` doesn't care - this distinction is intended simply to provide better security...
+Of course `ReadJDBC` doesn't care - the designer is free to obtain these three parameters from any source s/he likes...
+We (the network designer) decided to put the password in a separate file simply to provide better security...
+We could for instance insert an encryption component between the ReadFile process and ReadJDBC.

 We now have to update `ReadJDBC.java` to receive from the additional input ports.
 Since `ReadJDBC.java` will be going through a number of iterations, we will put successive versions in the appropriate `code` directory for a given `Stepxx` directory.